R08K09/BNTA_Frontend_Shop_Project/README.md

 The wireframe represents the skeleton of our website and showcases our initial planning, including possible features and extensions.
 ![Wireframe diagram](Wireframe.png)

-### Components Diagram
-We could create one - would showcase state and props

 ## Tech Stack
 * IntelliJ IDEA (JDK 17)